The Hague: Municipal executive

-On 1 October 2019, the National Department of Criminal Investigation (Rijksrecherche) performed a raid on the homes and offices of then-aldermen Richard de Mos and Rachid Guernaoui, as part of an investigation of alleged administrative corruption, bribery, and violation of confidentiality.
+On 1 October 2019, the National Department of Criminal Investigation (Rijksrecherche) performed a raid on the homes and offices of then-aldermen Richard de Mos and Rachid Guernaoui, as part of an investigation into alleged administrative corruption, bribery, and violation of confidentiality.
 The offices of several municipal civil servants and the homes of three entrepreneurs were also searched for the investigation.
 The aldermen were suspected of receiving bribes in exchange for granting permits.
 In April 2023, De Mos and Guernaoui were acquitted of all charges.

-International politics
+City of Peace and Justice

-The Peace Palace houses the International Court of Justice and Permanent Court of Arbitration amongst other institutions.
+The Peace Palace, headquarters of the International Court of Justice and Permanent Court of Arbitration.